soumyasankar99/Dynamic-data-integration---storage-with-HDFS/README.md

 2) a Hive table named 'p_data'.
 3) Load data from the HDFS file into the Hive table.
 4) Query the Hive table to verify the data load.

+### Automate the Entire process:
+Run the script:

+=> chmod +x automate.sh
+=> ./automate.sh

+This will automate the entire process from saving the CSV Data file into HDFS to Create a Hive Database , Loading the data into it and Query results.

 ### Explanation of Commands